 Restoring our Educational and Career Training Systems

-As a former teacher, I have some sense of the challenges of ensuring student-centered education.
-And I have a strong track record of fighting for Virginia’s education priorities.
-As Congressman, I helped secure more than $137 million to support public schools, as well as more than $157 million to support colleges and universities in Virginia’s 5th District.
+I have a strong track record of fighting for Virginia’s education priorities.
+As a Congressman, I helped secure more than $137 million to support public schools, as well as more than $157 million to support colleges and universities in Virginia’s 5th District.

 I reject the false choice between investing in our public schools and fostering innovation in education.
 The Commonwealth has an interest in making sure that every school is teaching all students to the best of their ability, but multiple choice tests should not distract from the overall mission of schools to make sure that all students are prepared to be productive and engaged citizens.
 In Richmond, I will work with educators, school divisions, universities, and other innovators to revise the Standards of Learning (SOLs) and developing accountability measurements that demonstrate genuine student learning while supporting teachers’ classroom practices.

 Virginia has shown that our public schools can produce some of the brightest and best-prepared students in the entire country, but funding for education is threatened by Betsy DeVos and Donald Trump’s plans for a $20 billion school voucher program.
 Too often, these programs are just backdoor ways to reduce funding for our neediest schools and further segregation.
 Diverting public money to voucher programs is a massive cut to education spending, and as governor, I will veto school voucher bills.

 Virginia is home to some of the finest schools in the nation – but in order to build an economy that works for everyone, we must ensure that every Virginia child has access to a quality education.